eprev/eprev.org/_posts/2015-08-06-change-os-x-network-location-based-on-the-wi-fi-network-name.md

 layout: post
 tags:
   - os-x
-excerpt: How to change automatically OS X’s network location based on the name of Wi-Fi network and run arbitrary scrips when it happens.
+description: How to change automatically OS X’s network location based on the name of Wi-Fi network and run arbitrary scrips when it happens.
 ghIssueId: 9
 ---